 Figure 7.
 (A) An OCT scan of the BMDs associated with patchy atrophy.
 (B) An OCT scan of a BMD involving the fovea.
 (C) An OCT scan of a BMD associated with peripapillary atrophy.
+Blue arrowheads indicate the presence of BMDs.

 A total of 45 eyes (24%) had extrafoveal retinoschisis, of which 20 (46.5%) had inner and outer retinoschisis, 11 (25.64%) had inner retinoschisis only, and 6 had purely outer retinoschisis.
 Two eyes had either inner or outer retinoschisis and a lamellar hole and two eyes had both inner and outer retinoschisis and a lamellar hole (Figure 8).